Little Miracles Shih Tzu

 Occasionally, we will have an adult dog who is retiring from our breeding program.

 Breeding dogs can be one of the most rewarding experiences a dog owner or breeder can have.
 However, breeding comes with a lot of complications and potential health hazards for the female dogs involved.
 As a result, you need to know when to stop breeding especially female dogs.
 There are a variety of opinions and standards as to when dogs should be retired from breeding.
 Many kennel clubs require a dog to be 8 years or younger to register litters.
 Many vets suggest that dogs of normal health should be retired from breeding around 8 years old.
 Our standards here tend to be one of the strictest standards in retiring a dog from breeding which for us is 4-5 years of age.
 We feel at this young age, our retiring dogs have matured enough to become great pets especially to older ones who might not have the energy required to raise a puppy but the dogs are also young enough to give a family lots of play and that they also will have a full life ahead of them, The average life expectancy of a Shih Tzu is 16 years.

 What is required to adopt a retired dog?

+They are not being given away for free, they do not need to be rescued, they are still loved.
 Be willing to sign a contract and we do screen potential homes.
 We require a contract to require the retired adult to be returned to us if you cannot keep the dog.
-We do ask a for rehoming fee.
+We do ask for a rehoming fee.
 Our retired dogs often come with champion lines and we have lots invested in them.
-While we do not get back everything we have invested, they are not free.
+While we do not ever expect to get back everything we have invested, they are not free.

 We are lucky to find excellent homes who become like family to us, but that does not make it easier to do.
 We thank those who have opened their homes to one of our beloved retired dogs and thank those of you who support us breeders by doing so, because this allows us to continue to contribute to their breed’s preservation by being able to continue to breed.